jriguera/bosh-ironic-cpi-release/README.md

   to setup the nexus between persistent disk and server.

 * LVM and/or RAID are not supported.
-LVM would be nice, but I think it will require a lot of changes in BOSH Agent which makes no sense to enable support in a ephemeral world.
+LVM would be nice, but I think it will require a lot of changes in Bosh Agent which makes no sense to enable support in a ephemeral world.
 RAID setup could be managed by Ironic if the servers are predefined.